Art, Media & Design

 - Review the Art, Media + Design application requirements

 - Complete the application, including personal statement, and submit the program deposit online or by mail.
-Start your application *Please note: housing for Art, Media + Design is at capacity for summer 2018.
-Contact Pre-College to be placed on the waitlist.
-Space is available for commuter students.
+Start your application *Please note: Space is limited in many Art, Media + Design majors/electives.
+Housing for Art, Media + Design is nearing capacity for summer 2018.
+Contact Pre-College for more information.